seclution/frappe_app_template/README.md

 Three files keep track of external sources:

 1. `apps.json` – default vendor apps like Frappe and Bench with their tag versions.
+Template repositories may ship their own `apps.json` files to pin additional vendor projects.
 2. `vendor-repos.txt` – additional framework repositories (e.g. ERPNext).
 3. `template-repos.txt` – optional templates that include their own development instructions.

-The update workflow clones both lists and adds any `instructions/` directories from the templates to `codex.json`.
+The update workflow clones repositories from these lists and also processes any `apps.json` found inside the templates.
+All vendor apps are checked out at the specified tag and `instructions/` folders are merged into `codex.json`.
 Follow those instructions together with this document when developing your app.

 ## Using `apps.json`

 The file `apps.json` defines the default versions for the core Frappe stack.
 Each entry specifies a repository URL and the tag that will be checked out by the update workflow.
-Adjust these tags when you need a newer or older release of Frappe or Bench:
+Adjust these tags when you need a newer or older release of Frappe or Bench.
+Any template repositories are scanned for their own `apps.json` files which are processed in the same way:

 ```json
 {